homiedopie/beberlei.de/2015/04/11/monolithic_repositories_with_php_and_composer.rst

 The move towards smaller repositories is called into question by three extremely productive organizations that work at incredible scale.

-- Facebook `mentioned on their talk "Big Code: Developer Infrastructure at Facebook's Scale"
+- Facebook `mentioned in their talk "Big Code: Developer Infrastructure at Facebook's Scale"
   <https://developers.facebooklive.com/videos/561/big-code-developer-infrastructure-at-facebook-s-scale>`_
   that they are going to merge their three big code repositories Server, iOS